Alan19/TwoDee/README.md

 4. Add resource files
 4. Run TwoDee to generate Google API token
 5. To get a distribution, use ./gradle distzip
+6. To run from the command line, use ./gradle run

 ## Built With